reframe-hpc/reframe/docs/manpage.rst

    .. versionadded:: 4.7

+.. option:: --table-format-delim[=DELIM]

+   Delimiter to use when emitting tables in CSV format using the :option:`--table-format=csv` option.

+   The default delimiter is ``,``.

+   .. versionadded:: 4.9

 .. option:: --upgrade-config-file=OLD[:NEW]

    Convert the old-style configuration file ``OLD``, place it into the new file ``NEW`` and exit.